Acute myeloid leukaemia (AML) prognosis

 What's the prognosis for acute myeloid leukaemia (AML)?

-It’s best to ask your healthcare team about your prognosis if you want to know about it, because they know your individual situation.
+It’s best to ask your hospital team about your prognosis if you want to know about it, because they know your individual situation.

-If you aren't clear what the aim of your treatment is, ask your doctor.
+If you are not clear what the aim of your treatment is, ask your doctor or clinical nurse specialist (CNS).
+You should have a named CNS.

 Whatever stage you’re at, we are here to support you through it – contact our Support Service if you have any questions or worries about prognosis.